yawnnn/c-suite/README.md

 # C Suite
 A bunch of useful stuff for C codebases
+Please note that this aims to provide reasonable usability and performance, but is still meant to be a starting point (at best), if specific features or cutting edge performance are required

 ## Collections
 - [x] variable length array